Bed Bath & Beyond (BBBY) Price Target Raised to $19.00

-Bed Bath & Beyond (NASDAQ:BBBY) had its price objective raised by Wedbush from $14.00 to $19.00 in a report released on Thursday morning, Stock Target Advisor reports.
-They currently have a neutral rating on the retailer’s stock.
-Wedbush also issued estimates for Bed Bath & Beyond’s Q3 2020 earnings at $0.28 EPS, Q4 2020 earnings at $1.17 EPS and FY2020 earnings at $2.07 EPS.
+Bed Bath & Beyond (NASDAQ:BBBY) had its price target increased by Deutsche Bank from $15.00 to $19.00 in a report released on Thursday, The Fly reports.
+They currently have a hold rating on the retailer’s stock.

-Other equities analysts have also recently issued research reports about the company.
-Loop Capital boosted their price objective on Bed Bath & Beyond to $16.00 and gave the company an average rating in a report on Friday, March 29th.
-Zacks Investment Research raised Bed Bath & Beyond from a hold rating to a buy rating and set a $17.00 price objective for the company in a report on Monday, January 14th.
-BidaskClub raised Bed Bath & Beyond from a hold rating to a buy rating in a report on Thursday, December 20th.
-Bank of America raised Bed Bath & Beyond from an underperform rating to a buy rating and boosted their price objective for the company from $11.00 to $21.00 in a report on Tuesday, March 26th.
-Finally, Morgan Stanley raised Bed Bath & Beyond from an underweight rating to an equal weight rating and boosted their price objective for the company from $13.00 to $20.00 in a report on Friday, April 5th.
-Three analysts have rated the stock with a sell rating, fifteen have assigned a hold rating, three have assigned a buy rating and one has given a strong buy rating to the stock.
-The stock currently has an average rating of Hold and an average price target of $17.61.
+Other equities analysts have also recently issued reports about the stock.
+Loop Capital boosted their price objective on shares of Bed Bath & Beyond to $16.00 and gave the company an average rating in a research note on Friday, March 29th.
+BidaskClub raised shares of Bed Bath & Beyond from a hold rating to a buy rating in a research note on Thursday, December 20th.
+Zacks Investment Research raised shares of Bed Bath & Beyond from a hold rating to a buy rating and set a $17.00 price objective on the stock in a research note on Monday, January 14th.
+Bank of America raised shares of Bed Bath & Beyond from an underperform rating to a buy rating and boosted their price objective for the company from $11.00 to $21.00 in a research note on Tuesday, March 26th.
+Finally, Morgan Stanley upgraded shares of Bed Bath & Beyond from an underweight rating to an equal weight rating and boosted their target price for the stock from $13.00 to $20.00 in a research report on Friday, April 5th.
+Three research analysts have rated the stock with a sell rating, fifteen have issued a hold rating, three have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+The company presently has an average rating of Hold and a consensus price target of $17.61.

-The firm also recently declared a quarterly dividend, which will be paid on Tuesday, July 16th.
-Investors of record on Friday, June 14th will be paid a $0.17 dividend.
+The business also recently announced a quarterly dividend, which will be paid on Tuesday, July 16th.
+Shareholders of record on Friday, June 14th will be given a dividend of $0.17 per share.
+This is a positive change from Bed Bath & Beyond’s previous quarterly dividend of $0.16.
 This represents a $0.68 annualized dividend and a dividend yield of 3.78%.
-The ex-dividend date is Thursday, June 13th.
-This is a positive change from Bed Bath & Beyond’s previous quarterly dividend of $0.16.
-Bed Bath & Beyond’s payout ratio is currently 31.22%.
+The ex-dividend date of this dividend is Thursday, June 13th.
+Bed Bath & Beyond’s payout ratio is presently 31.22%.

 Bed Bath & Beyond Company Profile